January 2015 Île-de-France attacks: Charlie Hebdo shooting

 The first and deadliest of the attacks occurred at 11:30 CET on 7 January 2015, at the offices of Charlie Hebdo.
 The Charlie Hebdo magazine began publishing in 1970 with the goal of satirizing religion, politics, and other topics.
-In 2006, Charlie Hebdo reprinted controversial cartoons of Muhammed that originally appeared in the Danish newspaper Jyllands-Posten.
+In 2006, Charlie Hebdo reprinted controversial cartoons of Islamic prophet Muhammed that originally appeared in the Danish newspaper Jyllands-Posten.
 French President Jacques Chirac criticized their decision to include the cartoons and called it "overt provocation."
 In 2011, the magazine's offices were destroyed by a gasoline bomb after it published a caricature of Muhammed.
 Two gunmen, later identified as Chérif and Saïd Kouachi, entered the building and fatally shot eight employees, two police officers, and two others, and injured eleven other people.
 The perpetrators fled the scene following the shooting.
 Despite police responding to the situation and arriving on scene as the gunmen were leaving, the two gunmen were able to escape by car.
 The gunmen's getaway car was found abandoned - after crashing into another vehicle about 2 miles north of where the shootings occurred.
 Investigators found Molotov cocktails and jihadist flags in the car.
 The primary motive behind the shooting is said to be the Charlie Hebdo cartoons making fun of numerous Islamic leaders.
 The shooting received widespread condemnation internationally and a National Day of Mourning was held in France on 8 January.